MaxWeiChen/PINIX_Web/web/source/PressKit-DieDeep/en/index.md

 ---
 + **Description**

-	**Die Deep delivers a pure and focused action experience — it’s all about reading your foes and mastering your timing to strike back.**
+	**Die Deep delivers a pure and focused combat experience — it’s all about reading your foes and mastering your timing to strike back.**
 	Nothing stands in your way but combat!
 Dive into a constantly changing abyss, spot weaknesses, take down every enemy in your way, and enjoy the ultimate head-to-head battle experience.
 	As the terrain shifts, the nonstop fights get even more intense and exciting.
 Collect rewards to build your own unique style, making every fight a fresh adventure.
 	Dive into the abyss for the mysterious power that can achieve anything.